Privacy Policy

 Direct interactions.
 You may give us details such as a name, photograph, email address and other contact details in person, or by filling in forms on our website or by corresponding with us by post, phone, email, social media and/or otherwise.
 This includes personal data provided when you:

-• participate in an event which we have attended or organised
+Participate in an event which we have attended or organised;

-• contact us via our website;
+Contact us via our website;

-• subscribe to our publications, newsletters or push messages
+Subscribe to our publications, newsletters or push messages;

-• request information about our services and platforms or other information or for materials to be sent to you
+Request information about our services and platforms or other information or for materials to be sent to you;

-• contact us about a role within OneVoice Digital;
+Contact us about a role within OneVoice Digital;

-• make a complaint or give us some feedback
+Make a complaint or give us some feedback;

-• Through the use of tracking software such as Hotjar and Lead Forensics
+Through the use of tracking software such as Hotjar and Lead Forensics.

-Automated technologies or interactions.
 A ‘cookie’ is a small piece of information which is sent to your browser and stored on your computer’s hard drive.
 We use Cookies on our website pages to collect technical data about equipment, IP address, browsing actions and patterns.
 We may also receive technical data if you visit other websites employing our cookies.
-Our use of cookies is governed by our Cookies Policy.
-A copy of our cookie policy can be found here: TOTUM Cookie Policy.
-You can find more about how cookies are used and opting out of their use at: cookies information.
+Our use of cookies is governed by our Cookies Policy, a copy of which can be found here: TOTUM Cookie Policy.
+You can find more about how cookies are used and how to opt out of them in 'Cookie Settings' linked in the footer of our website.

 Third parties and publicly available sources.